FyX0X/LittleEngine/README.md

 - glfw (zlib/libpng)
 - SDL3 (zlib)
 - enet (MIT)

-All third-party licenses are provided in their respective `thirdparty/` directory.
+You can view a summary of the third-party licenses in the `LICENSES.md` file.